ansys/pymapdl/doc/source/user_guide/upf.rst

     =======================================

-At the very end of the process, the Python server is automatically shutdown:
+At the very end of the process, the Python server is automatically shut
+down:

 .. code::